 If your request for a copy of a court record is a result of a governmental agency requesting a court disposition from you, please submit a copy of the notice from the governmental agency with your request for copies or bring the notice with you.

-If the case number is unknown, there will be a fee of $15.00 for the Clerk to conduct the record search or you may conduct your own record search.
+If the case number is unknown, you may conduct your own record search.
 Refer to the Case Look-Up section to obtain a case number for criminal cases filed after November 1992.
+For the Clerk to conduct a record search, please see the local Fee Schedule for current fees.

-If your document requires the Court’s certification stamp and court seal, declaring the document a true copy of the original, the fee is $25.00 per certification of each document plus the copy fee.
+Requests for Court's certification stamp, and court seal, declaring the document a true copy of the original, please see refer to the current local Fee Schedule, for both certification and copy fees.

 Please allow a minimum of 10 days for processing your request.